 Unlike inspections by state licensing bodies, ACA accreditation is voluntary.
 ACA cannot close or otherwise penalize an entity that is not meeting its accreditation criteria, except for the removal of the accreditation status.
 Licensing focuses on the enforcement of minimum standards.
 Accreditation focuses on education and evaluation of one's operation and can help you go beyond the minimum requirements of licensing.

 ACA standards identify practices considered basic to quality camping.
-They cannot, however, require all programs to look alike.
-The ACA-accreditation program serves a broad range of facilities and programs: some primitive, some rustic, others highly developed.
+However, they do not require all programs to look alike.
+The ACA accreditation program serves a broad range of facilities from primitive to highly developed and programs from basic to highly advanced.
 Each will have addressed in its own way the concerns identified by the standards.

 Many types of camps and programs seek ACA accreditation such as camps who operate day and resident camp sessions, travel and trip programs, school camps and environmental education programs, and camps with special program emphases (e.g., sports, academic, therapeutic, religious).
 Many of these camps also offer facilities and services to other program operators.